silverstripe/silverstripe-lessons-v4/README.md

 **The image**: Each article should have its own image that will render as a thumbnail in list view and full size on the detail page.
 We'll need the CMS to provide an image upload field for each article, which is a bit out of scope for this lesson, so we'll skip it for now.

 **The teaser**: The short snippet of text that appears in list view to give a preview of the article contents is often called a "teaser."
-Commonly this can just be the first sentence or paragraph of the article, but to give our content authors more control we'll provide a custom field for the teaser.
+Commonly this can just be the first sentence or paragraph of the article, but to give our content authors more control, we'll provide a custom field for the teaser.
 If our custom field isn't filled in for an article we can fallback to using the first sentence of the article, which will cover our bases nicely.

 Clicking through to the detail page, we see that one additional field has been added for the **author** of the post.